What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

 P_{\textrm{Comfort}} = \frac{1}{H}\sum_{t=1}^H \ddot{v}_A^t$.

-Since these three metrics are not on the same scale, we normalized each metric to [0, 1] before calculating the driving performance.
-Additionally, we normalized the direction of these three metrics, where higher values represent better performance.
-The driving performance is obtained by averaging the normalized safety, efficiency, and comfort.
-Details can be found in the supplementary materials.
+Since these three metrics are not comparable, we normalized each metric to $[0, 1]$ before calculating the driving performance.
+Furthermore, we standardized the direction of these metrics, with higher values indicating better performance:

+The boolean indicator $n = \mathbb{I}[ m \in \{\textrm{Efficiency}\}]$ is employed to adjust the direction of driving performance metrics.
+The ultimate driving performance is derived through the average of normalized metrics for safety, efficiency, and comfort.
+Pseudocode can be found in the supplementary materials.

-\shortpara{Experimental Design.} We conduct two types of experiments for both planners in the \summit{} simulator: \emph{Fixed Number of Predictions} and \emph{Fixed Planning Time}. \begin{enumerate} \item Fixed Number of Predictions: The planner is required to perform a fixed number of predictions within an interactive simulation environment, regardless of the predictor’s execution speed.
-Our aim is to investigate the impact of the dynamics gap on driving performance. \item Fixed Planning Time: The planner is allocated a fixed time budget.
-Upon reaching the time limit, the planner stops and outputs the ego-agent's action.
-The tick rate is set to 30 Hz, 3 Hz, and 1 Hz to conduct three sub-experiments with different time budgets.
-Our purpose is to provide an in-depth analysis of the trade-off between the predictor's computational efficiency and prediction accuracy. \end{enumerate}
+\shortpara{Experimental Design.} We conduct two types of experiments for both planners in the \summit{} simulator: \emph{Fixed Prediction Ability} and \emph{Fixed Planning Ability}. \begin{enumerate} \item Fixed Prediction Ability: The planner is required to perform a fixed number of predictions within an interactive simulation environment, regardless of the predictor’s execution speed.
+The objective is to clarify the factor that dominates the disparity between prediction performance and driving performance while ensuring the predictive ability of methods. \item Fixed Planning Ability: The planner is allocated varying time budgets to simulate a predictor running at different speeds.
+Three sub-experiments are conducted with tick rates set at 30 Hz, 3 Hz, and 1 Hz.
+The objective is to investigate the factors, except for prediction accuracy, that represent the predictive ability of methods.
+This provides an explanation for the remaining disparity between prediction accuracy and driving performance. \end{enumerate}